NSLS-II/docs/source/metadatastore-format.rst

 ======

 Events are the smallest quantum of data stored in the metadatastore.
-They group values which are associated with temporally identical data.
+They group values which are associated with temporally bundled data.
 The definition of "temporally identical" is determined by the DAQ system.
 For example, the 32 channels in a scaler can be considered to be temporally identical because they are hardware synchronized.
 Inclusion of a CCD image (with a reference to the